-Volker M. Lauschke (V.M.L.) is Associate Professor and group leader in Personalized Medicine and Drug Development (since 2017) at Karolinska Institutet (KI), Stockholm, Sweden and Director of the Micro- and Nanoengineering Facility at KI (since 2018).
-Since 2021, he is also Deputy Head of the Margarete Fischer-Bosch Institute of Clinical Pharmacology in Stuttgart, Germany.
+Volker M. Lauschke (V.M.L.) is Professor in Translational Pharmacology at Karolinska Institutet (KI), Stockholm, Sweden and Director of the Biofabrication and Tissue Engineering Facility at KI.
+He is also Deputy Head of the Margarete Fischer-Bosch Institute of Clinical Pharmacology in Stuttgart, Germany.

 The research group integrates 3D cell culture systems of primary human cells, microfluidics and comprehensive molecular profiling technologies to discover novel therapeutic strategies for inflammatory conditions (NASH), infectious diseases (COVID-19 and hemorrhagic fevers) and complex metabolic diseases (type 2 diabetes).
 In addition, we use population-scale genomics and machine learning tools to map the ethnogeographic variability in genes involved in drug absorption, distribution, metabolism and excretion, as well as drug targets with a specific focus on the contribution that rare genetic variations play in drug response and toxicity and how this information can improve personalized medicine and precision public health.

-V.M.L. has authored over 120 papers in peer-reviewed journals and is the recipient of multiple awards in the area of genetics, pharmacology and drug discovery, including the Malin and Lennart Philipson Prize 2016 and the AAPS High Impact Award 2020 and the ISSX Karl Netter Award 2023.
+V.M.L. has authored over 130 papers in peer-reviewed journals and is the recipient of multiple awards in the area of genetics, pharmacology and drug discovery, including the Malin and Lennart Philipson Prize 2016 and the AAPS High Impact Award 2020 and the ISSX Karl Netter Award 2023.
 Furthermore, he is among the Clarivate Highly Cited Researchers in Pharmacology 2022 (1 of 3 in Sweden).
 Besides his academic work, he is co-founder and CEO of HepaPredict AB, a biotech company offering 3D human liver models for drug discovery and development, as well as co-founder and CSO of PersoMedix AB, providing services for personalized drug response predictions.

 Since 2018: Director of the Biofabrication and Tissue Engineering Core Facility (https://ki.se/en/fyfa/biofabrication-and-tissue-engineering-biofab-faci…)

 Since 2018: Docent in Pharmacology

-2017 - 2018: Assistant Professor in Liver Function and Regeneration (Karolinska Institutet, Stockholm, Sweden)
+2017 - 2018: Assistant Professor in Liver Function and Regeneration (Karolinska Institutet)

-2014 - 2016: Postdoctoral Research Associate and MarieCurie Fellow (Karolinska Institutet, Stockholm, Sweden)
+2014 - 2016: Postdoctoral Research Associate and MarieCurie Fellow (Karolinska Institutet)

 2013 – 2014: Bridging Postdoctoral Research Associate (EMBL Heidelberg, Germany)